 Out of Class Opportunities

 The Student Association of Middle Level Educators (SAMLE) provides a forum for UNI students interested in teaching young adolescents.
 At the bi-monthly meetings, UNI students interact with their peers as well as professional educators from the metropolitan and surrounding area.
 SAMLE members have helped with an annual literacy conference and the Special Olympics.

 UNI-SAMLE plans and implements the annual leadership conference for 8th grade students, entitled E Pluribus Unum: Out of Many, One.
 The Northeast Iowa Community Foundation has provided a grant in support of the conference.
-Engergizer Carl Olson serves as keynote speaker and is in charge of one of the breakout sessions.
+Energizer Carl Olson serves as keynote speaker and is in charge of one of the breakout sessions.

 Excellence in faculty